qubist/mirrorboard-mac/README.md

 5. We want a keyboard shortcut that can toggle between our two profiles.
 To do this, we need to create an Automator automation.
 Open Automator and create a new automation: File &gt; New.
 Then add the action "Run Shell Script".
 Select `/usr/bin/perl` in the list of Shells and then enter [this Perl script](toggle_profiles.pl) into the text field.
 Then replace all the all-caps sections starting with `YOUR_` with your own data.

-6. Test if this is working by hitting Run. **This should toggle between your profiles!**
+6. Test if this is working by hitting Run. **This should toggle between your profiles!** Save it if it's working.

 7. Now go into System Preferences &gt; Shortcuts &gt; Services.
 If you scroll to near the bottom, you should see the Automation you just made as an item there.
 Select it and add a shortcut of your choosing.